Eddie Johnson (linebacker)

-Eddie J. Johnson (February 3, 1959 – January 21, 2003) was an American football linebacker who played ten seasons in the National Football League with the Cleveland Browns.
-He wore number 51 during his time with the Browns and his nickname was "The Assassin".
+Eddie J. Johnson (February 3, 1959 – January 21, 2003) was an American professional football player who was a linebacker for 10 seasons with the Cleveland Browns in the National Football League (NFL).
+He played college football for the Louisville Cardinals.
+He wore number 51 during his time with the Browns and his nickname was "the Assassin".
 He was known for his fierce tackling style.
 He died in 2003 after a two-year battle with colon cancer.